 - You can see an obvious resistance level.

-- a bull trap candlestick breaks the resistance level and closes above it.
+- Bull trap candlestick breaks the resistance level and closes above it.

-- Also note that the next (2nd) candlestick is also bearish, almost a shooting star or bearish pin bar type of candlestick.
+- Note the next (2nd) candlestick is also bearish, almost a shooting star or bearish pin bar type of candlestick.